Yacoby/cw-ppls/1/ppls1.md

     x = 0, y = 3: (A,B)*, D, E, (A,B)*, F, C
     x = 0, y = 2: (A,B)*, D, E, (A,B)*, C, F

-    x = 0, y = 1 (and fail to terminate): (A, B)*, C, D
+    x = 0, y = 1 (fail to terminate): (A, B)*, C, D

-The result where x = 0, y = 1 fails to terminate due to the condition for D not being able to be met.
+The result where x = 0, y = 1 fails to terminate due to the condition for line D not being able to be met.

 Lines C and B are clearly not atomic as they are actually both a read and a write.
 Representing the operation in some form of asmembly languge may give something such as follows: